Ajahn Buddhadasa: Religious life

-Buddhadasa renounced civilian life in 1926.
+Buddhadasa renounced lay life in 1926.
 Typical of young monks during the time, he traveled to the capital, Bangkok, for doctrinal training but found the wats there dirty, crowded, and, most troubling to him, the sangha corrupt, "preoccupied with prestige, position, and comfort with little interest in the highest ideals of Buddhism."
 As a result, he returned to his native rural district and occupied a forest tract near to his village, founding Suan Mokkh in 1932.